aribelruiz/MultiThreaded-MinotaurParty/README.md

-# COP4520 Assignment2
-Concepts of Parallel and Distributed Processing - Assignment 2.
-This assignment solves 2 different riddles using threads.

 # Problem 1: Minotaur's Birthday Party
 ## How to Run Program 1 (Problem 1)
 This program was written using java.
 To run problem 1, cd into the Assignment2/Problem1 directory and enter the following into the command line: